AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Expected output:**

 - Success: `Deadline <DEADLINE> has been assigned to <PROJECT_NAME>:<TASK_NAME>.`
+- Failure:
-- Failure: `The deadline <DEADLINE> has been entered in the wrong format.
+  - `The deadline <DEADLINE> has been entered in the wrong format.
 An example of the correct format is Mar 15 2024`
-- Failure: `Project <PROJECT_NAME> not found: Please make sure the project exists.`
+  - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
-- Failure: `Task <TASK_NAME> not found: Please make sure the task exists.`
+  - `Task <TASK_NAME> not found: Please make sure the task exists.`
+  - `Please enter the project and task fields.`

 ### Set Project Status : `set status`